Trooper / Flight Paramedic

 Corporal Donnell Jackson

-Senior Trooper Quintina Walker
+Corporal Quintina Walker

 As a past or present member of the military, you understand and will be comfortable with the Maryland State Police paramilitary structure.
 The Maryland State Police offers eligible military personnel, veterans, and their dependents the ability to utilize their GI Bill® Educational Benefits.
 The GI Bill® can be utilized throughout the Maryland State Police Academy, field training, and through the 16-month probationary period to follow.
 Military